The way to admission

 Requirements & Registration

-The prerequisite for admission to a bachelor's degree program (BA) is passing the artistic admission examination.
-For this, an online application is first required, during which an application video must often also be submitted.
+The prerequisite for admission to a bachelor's degree programme (BA) in performance is passing the artistic admission examination.
+For this, an online application is first required, after which an application video must often also be submitted.
 If the application video is evaluated positively, an invitation to the admission examination is issued.

-Admission to a Master's program (MA) requires, in addition to passing the artistic admission examination, the completion of a Bachelor's program (BA) in a relevant subject at a recognized Austrian or foreign post-secondary educational institution (e.g. university, college).
+Admission to a Master's programme (MA) requires, in addition to passing the artistic admission examination, the completion of a Bachelor's programme (BA) in a relevant subject at a recognized Austrian or foreign post-secondary educational institution (e.g. university, college).

 The examination of the pre-study documents can take up to 4 weeks!
 Early registration is therefore recommended.